jaymarf/vscs-in-codespaces/README.md

 ![source-control](images/source-control.png)

 The `.codespaces` directory cloned from vscs-in-codespaces is not deleted, and can still be accessed via your terminal at `~/workspace/vscs-in-codespaces/.codespaces`.
-The `.codespaces` directory is added to your `$PATH`, letting you run any scripts in that directory from your terminal.
+The `.codespaces` directory is added to your `$PATH`, letting you run any of our pre-build scripts in that directory from your terminal.

 ## Running the Frontend and Backend Services